 Legal custody refers to the right to make what is often termed “major decisions” about your child for matters such as medical care, education, and religion.

 However, parents and courts recognize that each parent has the right to participate in the process.
-Even where one parent has decision making authority, that parent will usually be required to consult with the other parent in a meaningful manner before making the decision.
+Even if one parent has decision-making authority, that parent will usually be required to consult with the other parent in a meaningful manner before making the decision.

-“Zones” or “spheres” of influence is a way of dividing the decision making authority.
-In cases where the parties are not completely at odds with each other but often disagree, they can stipulate, or courts can order, that each party have an area of decision making.
-This allows each parent to remain fully involved with the child(ren) and each can use their knowledge and experience to benefit the child.
-For example, one parent may have final decision making as to medical issues, and the other as to educational issues.
+“Zones” or “spheres” of influence are a way of dividing the decision-making authority.
+In cases where the parties are not completely at odds with each other but often disagree, they can stipulate, or courts can order, that each party have an area of decision-making.
+This allows each parent to remain fully involved with the child(ren), and each can use their knowledge and experience to benefit each child.
+For example, one parent may have final decision-making as to medical issues, and the other as to educational issues.